kthornbloom/Smoothproducts/README.md

 	    max-width: 300px;
 	}
 ```
 - You may add a class of "sp-default" to an image link.
 This will cause that image to be selected by default when the page loads, instead of the first image in the list.
+(Thanks to <a href="https://github.com/andynoelker">Andy Noelker</a>)

 ```
 <div class="sp-wrap">